-May devotions in ur first-ever living rosary followed by a breakfast
+May devotions in our first-ever living rosary followed by a breakfast

 Prayer in front of church, followed by an ice cream social

-Mass led by the Archbishiop concelebrated by several of priests and attended by parishioners old and new, followed by a formal luncheon at the local Harmony Lodge
+Mass led by the Archbishiop concelebrated by several of our past and present priests and attended by parishioners old and new, followed by a formal luncheon at the local Harmony Lodge